gatsbyjs/gatsby/docs/docs/sourcing-content-from-json-or-yaml.md

 Out of the box and without any extra configuration, the page will show content sourced from a JSON file.

-## Building a Gatsby site sourced from YAML
+## Build a Gatsby site sourced from YAML

-You can build a fully functional Gatsby site with a page structure sourced from a YAML file.
+You can also build a fully functional Gatsby site with a page structure sourced from a YAML file.

-### Adding necessary dependencies
+### Add necessary dependencies

 For this example, you will need to add an extra dependency so that the file containing the site structure and its contents can be loaded and interpreted safely.